 The Sunbeam Mixmaster 12-Speed mixer is a great option for ultimate versatility.
 This stand mixer has a removable mixer attachment, meaning that you can work with larger batches or get more hands-on control of your baking without always needing to use a stand mixer.
 The Sunbeam Mixmaster comes with two durable glass bowls and a set of beaters and dough hooks, though they aren’t recommended to use for kneading heavy doughs.
 In addition to an impressive 12 speeds, this mixer has a slow start to help avoid spills.

-4.5-quart bowl and extra attachments
+4.5-quart bowl and multiple attachments

 The Oster Planetary is a fairly small stand mixer compared to others we reviewed, but it does a bang-up job mixing cookie dough and outperforms many bigger mixers at kneading bread dough.
 This mixer is designed to use planetary movement – the attachment orbits and the bowl rotates – so all the attachments touch nearly every part of the mixing bowl.
 And you don’t end up with globs of flour or shortening stuck to the sides.
 The Oster comes with standard attachments, including a mixing paddle, a whisk, and a dough hook.